 On July 20, 2010, the Town entered into a water tank management agreement.
 The agreement is for 12 months with automatic additional periods of 12 months.
-The annual payments the first 4 years are to be \$24,688 per year.
-The payment the fifth year is to be \$16,157.
-Additional payments are due should the Town cancel the agreement in the first four years.
+The annual payments the first 4 years were to be \$24,688 per year.
+The payment the fifth year was to be \$16,157.
+Additional payments would have been due should the Town have canceled the agreement in the first four years.
 All subsequent year payments are to be the previous year plus a 1% change in the consumer price index.
-The Town paid and expensed \$16,157 in the year ended June 30, 2016.
+The Town paid and expensed \$16,319 in the year ended June 30, 2017.